Stuff

 The Streak

-Today makes one hundred eighty-six days in a row with a new educational blog post!
-This one took about 30 minutes to prepare.
-With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.
+Today makes two hundred thirty-one days in a row with a new educational blog post!
+This one took less than an hour to prepare.
+With all of my upcoming free time (or not…), the plan right now is to try to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 Booking.Com